Skip to main content

 2. Highlight your education, licenses, credentials, and accomplishments.
 Be sure to call out the results of your efforts with quantifiable data points (e.g., decreased redundancies by 30%).

-Network yourself into a new job without feeling awkward about it
+Network yourself into a new job

 You don’t have to cold-call or email people to network.
 You can start with people you already know, whether that’s family, friends, or friends of friends.
 Start with people you have a connection with.

 Once you’ve connected with everyone you can in your inner circle, start reaching out to looser connections.
 That could be someone who graduated from your college or who shares a common connection on LinkedIn.
 Or maybe it’s someone who has the job title you want or who works at the company you want to work at.
-LinkedIn is a great place to build these connections.

 Knowing someone at the company where you want to work can help elevate your chances of being considered for a role.
-“When people know you and can speak for you with a manager or recruiter, that puts you more top of mind, which is key as you’re fighting for jobs in a tougher market,” said Michael.
+“When people know you and can speak for you with a manager or recruiter, that puts you more top of mind, which is key as you’re fighting for jobs in a tougher market,” says Michael.

-Fidelity tip #3: Be proactive in your search to land a new job or change careers
+Be proactive in your search to land a new job or change careers

 Focus on what you have control over—increasing your knowledge and skill sets.
 Take free courses, attend webinars, get new certifications to enhance your skills, and give yourself a better shot at landing a new job.
 Even if you have an advanced degree, you may still need to upskill to remain competitive.
 Stay up to date on industry news and trends.